Laizra/Weather_prediction/README.md

 ## Dependencies
 * Python 3.10.12
-* ipykernel 6.29.5
+* ipykernel 6.29.5 (optional)
 * pandas 2.2.2
 * matplotlib 3.9.2
 * seaborn 0.13.2
 * statsmodels 0.14.2
 * scikit-learn 1.5.1

+> [!NOTE]
-**Note**: Ensure to use the specified library versions for compatibility.
+> Ensure to use the specified library versions for compatibility.
 Users may need to create a virtual environment to avoid conflicts with other packages.

 ## Data used